-- (1) Consultation with the client or client's authorized representative. - (2) Inspection of the site of the project. - (3) Developing a scope of work where required. - (4) Preliminary investigation, route location, planning and a level of design appropriate to allow decisions on feasibility. - (5) Consultation with authorities having rights or powers of sanction as well as consultation with the public and stakeholder groups. - (6) Advice to the client as to regulatory and statutory requirements, including environmental management and the need for surveys, analyses, tests and site or other investigations, as well as approvals, where such are required for the completion of the report, and arranging for these to be carried out at the client's expense. - (7) Searching for, obtaining, investigating and collating available data, drawings and plans relating to the works. - (8) Investigating financial and economic implications relating to the proposals or feasibility studies. - (9) Clause (8) does not normally apply to civil and structural services on Building Projects, where these services are provided by a Quantity Surveyor, except as far as the interpretation of cost figures the Engineer's scope of work is concerned.
+- (1) Consultation with the client or client's authorized representative. - (2) Inspection of the site of the project. - (3) Developing a scope of work where required. - (4) Preliminary investigation, route location, planning and a level of design appropriate to allow decisions on feasibility and the selection of the most desirable project option. - (5) Assessments of existing built environment elements with a view to informing the project options, the scope of work and how to refurbish and/or integrate new works with existing works. - (6) Consultation with authorities having rights or powers of sanction as well as consultation with the public and stakeholder groups. - (7) Advice to the client as to regulatory and statutory requirements, including environmental management and the need for surveys, analyses, tests and site or other investigations, as well as approvals, where such are required for the completion of the report, and arranging for these to be carried out at the client's expense. - (8) Searching for, obtaining, investigating and collating available data, drawings and plans relating to the works. - (9) Investigating financial and economic implications relating to the proposals or feasibility studies. - (10) Clause (9) does not normally apply to civil and structural services on Building Projects, where these services are provided by a Quantity Surveyor, except as far as the interpretation of cost figures in respect of the Engineer's scope of work is concerned.